Igomes01/fabric-ai-skills-cumsumption/README.md

 * Ratios (e.g., output = 4 × input) are illustrative defaults.
 * No guarantee of parity with evolving service internals.
 * Does not model concurrency bursts, throttling, network overhead, or caching effects.
-* Heuristic fallback may under/overestimate edge linguistic cases (very short or highly token-dense inputs).
+* Web interface heuristic (length ÷ 4) may significantly under/overestimate token counts, especially for non-English text or code samples.
+* No consideration for model-specific tokenization differences in the web interface.

 ---